VPNSox/OpenVPN-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-You can get a cheap VPS for 2€/month at [PulseHeberg](https://bit.ly/pulse-vpn).

 ## Licence

 Based on the work of [Nyr](https://github.com/Nyr/openvpn-install)